 Professional Orthopaedic Associates: Get Back to a Life Without Limits

 Since 1985, we have been offering excellence in orthopaedic and sports medicine care.
-Our fellowship-trained joint replacement specialists, Dr. Harry Bade, Dr. Brian Torpey, Dr. Gregg Foos, Dr. Glenn Gabisan, Dr. Mark Gesell, and Dr. Ryan Plyler, have years of expertise in diagnosing and treating complex joint injuries and conditions, such as arthritis.
+Our fellowship-trained joint replacement specialists, Dr. Harry Bade, Dr. Brian Torpey, Dr. Gregg Foos, Dr. Glenn Gabisan, Dr. Mark Gesell, Dr. Ryan Plyler, and Dr. Allen Nicholson, have years of expertise in diagnosing and treating complex joint injuries and conditions, such as arthritis.
 They draw from this combined knowledge base to bring the very best to our patients.

 Additionally, they value and are committed to ongoing professional education.
 Our specialists attend courses and proactively learn the latest procedures and surgical techniques.
 They also serve as thought leaders, lecturing and writing about orthopaedic treatment related to joint replacement surgery.
 Our surgeons are some of the most highly respected in our region.